Visual Network Analysis in Immersive Environments: A Survey: Methodology

 \paragraph*{Visual Encoding} Some methods employ complex representations for nodes or edges, often domain-specific and focused on attributes rather than network topology.
 To ensure comparability, we include only node-link diagrams with \textbf{primitive representations} of nodes and edges (e.g., spheres, cubes, lines).
 While variations in appearance (e.g., colour or size) are within our scope, highly complex node representations (e.g., UML classes) are excluded.

 \paragraph*{Paper Presentation \& Quality}

-A core contribution of this work is to analyse and compare publications in detail.
-Therefore, included papers must describe their approach or study \textbf{in sufficient detail} to enable meaningful comparisons.
-To ensure quality and comparability, we include only \textbf{scientific papers} written in English, \textbf{peer-reviewed}, and published in journals, conference proceedings, or books.
-Only original work is considered; re-publications or slight extensions of previously published work are excluded.
+To enable the retrieval of sufficient information for analysing and comparing approaches, included papers must describe the methods in \textbf{detail}.
+Furthermore, we include only \textbf{scientific} papers written in \textbf{English}, \textbf{peer-reviewed}, and published in journals, conference proceedings, or books to ensure quality and comparability.
+Only original work is considered, while re-publications or minor extensions of previously published work are excluded.